BestTimesToVisit.com Logo

 Petit Taxis

-These small, typically yellow taxis are readily available throughout Fez.
-They're perfect for shorter distances within the medina or to reach areas not easily accessible by larger vehicles.
+These small, usually yellow, taxis are readily available throughout Fez.
+They're perfect for shorter distances within the medina or to reach points just outside the old city.
 Negotiate the fare beforehand, especially within the medina.

-Cost:Negotiable, typically 10-20 MAD for short trips within the medina.
+Cost:Negotiable, usually around 10-20 MAD (Moroccan Dirhams) for short trips.

-Tip:Always agree on a price before starting your journey.
-Download the Careem app for a more reliable and metered option, although it may not always be available in the deepest parts of the medina.
+Tip:Always agree on a price before you start your journey.
+Download the 'Careem' app for a more reliable and cashless experience, although it may not always be available in the medina's narrow streets.
 Avoid taxis that seem overly eager to pick you up, as they may inflate prices.

 Grand Taxis